 The techniques for entering river names are similar to the techniques for entering names for all items on YME.

 When you duplicate a riverbed or channel using a polygon, assign Body of water attributes to that item.
-Don't name these polygonal items: the Name field should be left blank (see point 188.8.131.52.3.
-Duplicate a riverbed or canal with a polygon).
+Don't name the following polygonal items: the Name field should be left blank (see Section 188.8.131.52.3.
+Duplicate riverbed or canal with a polygon).

 - 184.108.40.206.1.
 Rules for naming rivers

-When entering river names, follow the rules in section 3.1.3.
+When naming rivers, follow the rules specified in Section 3.1.3.
 Map item naming rules.